Public Education

 Community Partnerships

-Nova Vita’s proactive and innovative approach to ending interpersonal violence and reducing risk involves close working relationships with our community partners including the Sexual Assault Centre of Brant, Victim Services of Brant, Brant Family and Children’s Service, Ganohkwasra Family Assault Support Services, Sexual Assault Domestic Violence Care Team (BGH)), Brantford Police Services, OPP, Six Nations Police, Probation and Parole, Victim/Witness Assistance Program, the Bridge, Dalhousie Place, Brantford PRIDE, Canadian Mental Health Association of Brant, City of Brantford, Communtiy Legal Clinic, Family Counselling Centre of Brant, Grand Erie District School Board, Grand River Community Health Centre, Mississaugas of the Credit, Ogwadeni:deo, YMCA, Kids Can Fly, Brant Haldimand Norfolk Catholic District School Board, St. Leonard’s Community Services, Brant Native Housing.
+Nova Vita’s proactive and innovative approach to ending interpersonal violence and reducing risk involves close working relationships with our community partners including the Sexual Assault Centre of Brant, Victim Services of Brant, Brant Family and Children’s Service, Ganohkwasra Family Assault Support Services, Sexual Assault and Domestic Violence Care (Brantford General Hospital), Brantford Police Services, Ontario Provincial Police, Six Nations Police, Probation and Parole, The Bridge Brantford, Dalhousie Place, Brantford PRIDE, Canadian Mental Health Association Brant, Haldimand Norfolk, City of Brantford, Community Legal Clinic Brant Haldimand Norfolk, Willowbridge Community Services, Grand Erie District School Board, Grand River Community Health Centre, Mississaugas of the Credit, Ogwadeni:deo, YMCA, Kids Can Fly, Brant Haldimand Norfolk Catholic District School Board, St. Leonard’s Community Services, and Brant Native Housing.

 Community Committees